rohammosalli/Kafka-Zookeeper-TLS-on-Kubernetes/README.md

 2 - To have an end to end encryption between services in kubernetes we can use Service mesh like Istio

 3 - It's good if we use ACLs for Authorization, Once your clients are authenticated, your Kafka brokers can run them against access control lists (ACL) to determine whether or not a particular client would be authorised to write or read to some topic.
+Encryption solves the problem of the man in the middle (MITM) attack.